Pacific Partnership 2024-2 Concludes Mission in Yap, Federated States of Micronesia

 The host nation outreach team organized 25 community engagement events consisting of school visits, cleaning and restoring World War II memorial crash sites, U.S. Navy recruiting events, interfaith dialogue sessions, and concerts from the Pacific Partnership Band, composed of musicians from the U.S. Pacific Fleet Band and the Royal Australian Army Band.

-Engineering efforts brought together members from Naval Mobile Construction Battalion (NMCB) 5, 30th Naval Construction Regiment and Yapese subject matter experts to perform repairs and maintenance on equipment at Yap International Airport.
+Engineering efforts brought together members from Naval Mobile Construction Battalion Five, 30th Naval Construction Regiment and Yapese subject matter experts to perform repairs and maintenance on equipment at Yap International Airport.

 “Our collective efforts have included medical, engineering, disaster relief and community outreach projects, each one highlighting the importance of partnership,” said U.S. Navy Capt.
 Daniel Keeler, PP 24-2 mission commander.“The success of these efforts would not have been possible without the cooperation of our Yapese hosts, and the support of the local community.
 You have welcomed us with open arms, and we are especially grateful.”